Han-0107/yaohui-academic/content/_index.md

           date_end: '2023-07-01'
           description: |2-
               Responsibilities include:
-              * Complete an entire logical design process of an SoC
-              * Participate in designing LDPC function and its instructions
-              * Design a RISC-V processor called "YueLu" and its simulator
+              * Design a RISC-V processor called "YueLu" and its simulator.
+              * Participate in developing LDPC function and its instructions.
     design:
       columns: '2'
   # - block: accomplishments